gabrielliwerant/taskvolt/README.md

 ## Known Bugs

 - `Tooltip` for the `TrashTab` blocks clickable surface
-- Change size of placeholders when in edit mode
 - Allow placeholders to swamp positions
 - Todos with text past 2 lines cause display issues with date/time